-Larry was aware of the poor condition of the roof and did not warn Jack about the roof.
+Larry was aware of the poor condition of the roof and did not warn Jack about a possible roof collapse.
 Larry may be liable to Jack for his injuries as a result of a ceiling collapse accident under negligence or property liability laws.

 In a premises liability claim, the plaintiff has the burden of proof to show the following 4 elements:

 - The defendant owned, occupied, or controlled the property;

 - The defendant was negligent in the use or maintenance of the property;

 - You suffered an injury or were harmed;

 - The defendant’s negligence was a substantial factor in causing the plaintiff’s harm.4

 1.2.
 What if faulty equipment caused the roofing accident?